Miguel Gonzalez, Pitcher, Texas Rangers

 Date of Birth: 5/27/1984

 Birthplace: Guadalajara, Mexico

-Miguel Gonzalez, pitcher for the Chicago White Sox, was first signed by the Los Angeles Angels in 2005.
+Miguel Gonzalez, pitcher for the Texas Rangers, was first signed by the Los Angeles Angels in 2005.
 He pitched in the Angels' minor league system from 2005 through 2007.

 Gonzalez was acquired by the Boston Red Sox in 2008.
 He had a knee injury in 2008 and Tommy John surgery in 2009.
 When he returned from the injuries that kept him out of baseball for two years, he went to the minor leagues and played there in 2010 and 2011.

 In March, 2012, Gonzalez signed with the Baltimore Orioles.
 He pitched 105.1 innings in 18 games in 2012 and he finished the season with a 9-4 record and a 3.25 ERA.
 He pitched 171.1 innings in 30 games in 2013 and he finished the season with an 11-8 record and a 3.78 ERA.